napari/docs/docs/howtos/extending/magicgui.md

 widget_demo.show()
 ```

-`magicgui` uses [type hints](https://peps.python.org/pep-0484/) to infer
-the appropriate widget type for a given function parameter, and to indicate a
-context-dependent action for the object returned from the function (in the
-absence of a type hint, the type of the default value will be used).
-You can also
-customize your widget using {func}`magicgui.magicgui`
-parameters.
-In the example above, `call_button` specifies the button text and the
-`param_options` `slider_float` and `dropdown` let you customize the widget
-associated with those function parameters.

-Third party packages (like napari in this case) may provide support for their types
-using {func}`magicgui.type_map.register_type`.
-Indeed napari uses
-{func}`~magicgui.type_map.register_type` to provide support for napari-specific type
-annotations.
-This makes it easy to use `magicgui` to build widgets in napari.
-Note all
-type annotations below *require* that the resulting widget be added to a napari viewer.

-Below we demonstrate how to create a simple threshold widget using `magicgui` and add
+Next we demonstrate how to create a simple threshold widget using `magicgui` and add
 it to the viewer.
 Note the `auto_call` parameter tells `magicgui` to call the function
 whenever a `threshold_magic_widget` parameter changes, thus the function is called
 as soon as we add the 'camera' image.